Effective Communications During the Recruiting Process

 - Informing an applicant that a position has been filled, cancelled or put on hold

 - Responding to status reports or updates to managers

 Respecting candidates includes acknowledging receipt of their applications, giving them some sense of what’s coming next and eventually letting them know the outcome.
-Most companies want to be timely and professional toward applicants and managers, but with limited resources and time, do not communicate effectively or at all.
+Most companies want to be timely and professional toward applicants and managers, but with limited resources and time, do not effectively communicate during the recruitment process or at all.

 4 Steps to improve Communications during the Recruiting Process